helidon-io/helidon/integrations/oci/sdk/README.md

 1. The [codegen](./codegen) module is required to be on your annotation processor [APT] classpath.
 It is not needed at runtime, however.
 When used on the APT classpath, it will observe cases where your application uses the _@Service.Inject_ annotation on API services from the **OCI SDK**.
 When it finds such cases, it generates service source code representing the API service you are injecting.
 These generated _Services_ will then be used by the **Helidon Service Registry** at runtime.

 2. The [runtime](./runtime) module is required to be on your runtime classpath, but is not needed at compile time.
-This module supplies the default implementation for OCI's authentication providers, as well as other OCI extensibility classes (see the [javadoc](./runtime/src/main/java/io/helidon/integrations/oci/sdk/runtime/package-info.java) for details).
+This module supplies the default implementation for OCI's authentication providers, as well as other OCI extensibility classes (see the [javadoc](./runtime/src/main/java/io/helidon/integrations/oci/sdk/runtime/package-info.java) for configuration details).
+The [OciExtension](./runtime/src/main/java/io/helidon/integrations/oci/sdk/runtime/OciExtension.java) class is the main access point for programmatically obtaining the global [OciConfig](./runtime/src/main/java/io/helidon/integrations/oci/sdk/runtime/OciConfigBlueprint.java) configuration.

-### MP Modules
-* [cdi](./cdi) - required to be added as a normal dependency in your final application.

-### Non-MP Modules
-* [processor](./processor) - required to be in the APT classpath.
-* [runtime](./runtime) - required to be added as a normal dependency in your final application.
-* [tests](./tests) - tests for OCI SDK integration.

 ### Usage